 We work closely with the UGA Career Center and potential employers.
 Some recent internship placements include Frisch Capital Partners, Goldman Sachs, JP Morgan, Target headquarters, Accenture, Nordstrom, Pfizer, Wells Fargo, Harris Williams & Co., Bank South, Nissan North America, Boeing, PwC, Young Life, and the United Steelworkers Union to name a few.
 More than 200 Finance students were placed in internships this year.

-In 2013, more than 80% of finance students were employed within three months of graduation.
+In 2015, 89% of finance majors were employed within three months of graduation.

 Careers in Finance